AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 Once connection is successfully established, you can map the columns of CSV files.
 It is placed in the FTP folder to the corresponding attributes of Learning Manager.
 This step is mandatory.

-1. In the Map Attributes page, on left side you can see Learning Manager’s expected columns and on right side you can see the CSV column names.
+1. In the Map Attributes page, on left side you can see Learning Manager's expected columns and on right side you can see the CSV column names.
 Initially, on the right side, you can see an empty select box.
 Import any template CSV by clicking **Choose File**.
 1. The above step populates the right side select drop-down list with all the CSV column names.
-Select the appropriate column name that maps to the Learning Manager’s column name.
+Select the appropriate column name that maps to the Learning Manager's column name.

    *The Manager field must be mapped to a field of type email address.
 Mapping all the columns is mandatory before the connector can be used.*